eclipse-archived/ceylon-ide-eclipse/README.md

 <http://ceylon-lang.org/documentation/1.2/ide/install>

+### Installing nightly builds from Jenkins

+Nightly builds are available in this update site: https://ci-ceylon.rhcloud.com/job/ceylon-ide-eclipse/ws/site/target/repository/

+Note that this is the current `master`, which may contain bugs.

 ### Installing from a local snapshot site built with Tycho/Maven 3

 If you want to have an up-to-date version of the Ceylon IDE based on the latest code of